-By the end of 2022, the ENTSOG Team in Brussels consists of forty-two persons and a replacement plan is in place to prepare for replacement of seconded persons whose contracts expire.
+By the end of 2023, the ENTSOG Team in Brussels consists of forty-one persons and a replacement plan is in place to prepare for replacement of seconded persons whose contracts expire.

+ENTSOG is comprised of:

+- ✓ Seconded staff from its members typically seconded for 3-5 years

+- ✓ Direct employees

+- ▲ External consultants

-ENTSOG is comprised of seconded staff from its members - typically seconded for 3-5 years - and therefore the organisation is under dynamic change and always ready to offer new opportunities.
-The ENTSOG staff consists currently of 19 different nationalities and representing 10 companies, which provides a unique and challenging international working environment.
+The ENTSOG staff consists currently of 19 different nationalities and representing 11 companies, which provides a unique and challenging international working environment.